About Child Welfare Terms Development

 Wherever possible, the glossary offers a primary term along with several acceptable options.
 The options are intended to provide flexibility and allow for regional and personal preferences.
 In selecting terms, we have made every attempt to apply cultural context.
 In some instances, direct translation of English terms did not work.
 In those cases, we worked with our partners to create new language that more explicitly described the intent.

 Consistent with priorities set forth by the Children's Bureau, we made a special effort to select or create new language that was family-positive and strength-based.
 From focus groups with Spanish-speaking families and providers, we learned that certain terminology that seems value-neutral in English may have a negative connotation for Hispanic parents.
 For example, the term "independent living," in Spanish, gave some parents the impression we were encouraging their children to abandon their families.
 We therefore translated the term as "services for an independent life."

 How may I help?

-This glossary is a work in progress, and we welcome your feedback, comments, or additions.
-We also invite you to visit our website at www.childwelfare.gov/spanish for a complete listing of Spanish-language publications available through the Child Welfare Information Gateway Library.
+This glossary is a work in progress, and we welcome your feedback, comments, or additions via phone at 1.800.394.3366 or email at email@example.com.
+We also invite you to visit our website in Spanish for a complete listing of Spanish-language publications available through the Child Welfare Information Gateway Library.